-We are an early intervention, early childhood provider of occupational therapy, speech pathology, psychology and behaviour management across Brisbane, Logan, Springfield and the Gold Coast.
+We are an early intervention, early childhood provider of occupational therapy, speech pathology, psychology and behaviour management across North Brisbane, South Brisbane, Logan and the Gold Coast.

 We service self managed and plan managed NDIS participants, Medicarereferrals, and private clients, focusing on the care of children up to the age of 18.

 A snapshot of our team members across our Brisbane, Logan, Springfield and Gold Coast clinics.

 “At Pepper Kids Therapy, our evidence based practices will ensure the best possible outcomes for your child.”